anantn/anantn.github.io/_posts/2022/2022-03-20-gsuite-migration.md

 You're better off upgrading to the paid plan, or waiting for Google to roll out their migration tool.

 I'll refer to the old G Suite account as a "workspace" account here on out.
-The new plain old consumer Google account will be called the a "personal" account.
+The new plain old consumer Google account will be called the "personal" account.

 1. **Start by backing up everything in your workspace account.** You can do this via [Google Takeout](https://takeout.google.com/settings/takeout).
 It may take a day or two for them to generate the data depending on how much you have.
 Recommend storing these zip files somewhere safe.